Last Updated on March 14, 2023

 In this article, you’ll find out which tuna is high or low in mercury, the ways you can eat it, and a step-by-step broken down portion guide so you’ll know EXACTLY how much tuna to eat safely depending on what it is and how it’s served.

 The main thing to remember is this – fish is an excellent food choice in pregnancy.
 This includes tuna if you choose lower mercury options.
-Fish not only provides Omega 3 long-chain polyunsaturated fatty acids but a significant number of vitamins and nutrients that are essential in pregnancy (source: PubMed).
+Fish not only provides long-chain omega-3 polyunsaturated fatty acids but a significant number of vitamins and key nutrients that are essential in pregnancy (source: PubMed).

 Is Tuna High in Mercury?
 Which Tuna Has The Most / Least?

-The table below shows mercury levels in tuna, from the lowest to the highest.
+The table below shows levels of mercury in tuna, from the lowest to the highest.
 It uses data compiled between 1990 and 2012 by the US Food and Drug Administration, where they tested mercury levels in commonly caught commercial fish.

 Each number represents the mercury concentration mean average, in parts per million (PPM).
 In almost every country worldwide, the maximum allowed mercury level in commercially-sold fish is 0.5PPM (source: SGS).